dy/analogs/README.md

 # Parts

-1. Find a list of possible analogs for a package
+1. Find a list of possible analogs for a package, or how package is synonimic to existing ones.
 	* npm search by tag
 	* indexed description
 	* code similarity